OR: combines keywords on the same concept

 Enter the name of the required journal into the search box and select Journal Title;

-Select Campaign journal catalogue link from the list of results and then the EBSCO Online link;
+Select the Campaign journal title link from the list of results and then the Online link;

 If you select Search within this publication it will find only the journal Campaign.